-Hubert Lau, William Harper, Gordon Mah, Thomas Ronald Ogaranko and Deborah Wilson each have or had an Employment Agreement or contract with the Corporation.
+Hubert Lau and William Harper each have a contract with the Corporation.
 The material terms of these arrangements provide for:

-- an annual salary or consulting payment, employee benefits and annual vacations which are the same employee benefits and annual vacations as those extended to all employees; - discretionary incentive plans which may be made available which must be approved by the Human Resources and Compensation Committee; - all disputes regarding employment matters being resolved through arbitration; and - terms of Confidentiality with respect to the Corporation's confidential information.
+- a consulting payment; - discretionary incentive plans which may be made available which must be approved by the Board of Directors; and - terms of confidentiality with respect to the Corporation's confidential information.